 In terms of results, the author of the case study provided the following breakdown:

-In fact, the active Facebook campaigns brought about a 77% increase in Facebook fans, and also reached people who weren’t even actively searching for those relevant terms.
+In fact, the active Facebook campaigns brought about a 77% increase in Facebook fans and reached people who weren’t actively searching for those relevant terms.

-How You Can Apply PPC to Your Local Lead Generation Strategy
+How You Can Apply PPC to Your Local Lead Gen Strategy